Which AI Video Workflow Makes Sense for Short-Form Content?

 Most useful short videos start with something that the creator already owns: a product photo, an image of a character, a brand style, a short audio cue,e or a general idea of a scene.
 Those assets help provide the tool with context.

-Seedance 2.0 Mini is compatible with images, videos, and audio references.
-Product image can be used to direct the subject.
+Seedance 2.0 Mini supports images, videos, and audio references.
+You can use product images to guide the subject.
 If you need some help with movement, a video reference is a good option.
-Music can have an impact on rhythm.
+Music can affect rhythm.
 A prompt can be a description of action, lighting, camera move, and mood.

 This makes the short cinematic video workflow more predictable than asking the model to invent everything from text.